Doxdxo/Alt/README.md

 。★.𖥔 ***DNI*** ⚠︎ :
 - ⚠︎ **Ageplayers**
-- ⚠︎ **Shdz** heavily DNI & DND.
-- ⚠︎ **THOSE** ":3" PEOPLE `ex. "oops i did it again! :3"` yk what I'm talking about.
+- ⚠︎ **THOSE** ":3" PEOPLE the uh `"oops i did it again! :3"` type of people.. yk what I'm talking about...
 Please, if you don't want help, don't talk to me about it.
 - ⚠︎ Being mean as a joke is an exception btw :D
 - ⚠︎ **Proshippers**
 - ⚠︎ **Roleplayers** ⤷ I really don't mind seeing ppl rp, but I don't want to engage in to those, im sorry.